zephyrproject-rtos/windows-curses/README.md

     builds wheel for by following the instructions at https://wiki.python.org/moin/WindowsCompilers.

-    Visual Studio 2019 will work for Python 3.5-3.8.
-For Python 3.5 support, you will need to check `VC++ 2015.3 v140 toolset for desktop (x86,x64)` during installation.
+    Visual Studio 2019 will work for Python 3.6-3.9.

     *Note: It is a good idea to install older compilers before newer ones.
 See the Troubleshooting section.*

- 3. Install Python 3.3 or later to get the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#launcher).
+ 3. Install Python 3.6 or later to get the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#launcher).

  4. Install any other Python versions you want to build wheels for.